 What we keep doesn’t make us upper class, maybe not even upper middle class, but that middle middle class American lifestyle is super-abundant.
 I have some friends who are very wealthy even by American standards, but I don’t envy them and, when I see the problems wealth can create in families, I thank God we don’t have the stuff they do.

 I don’t know if James MacDonald has actually read any of my books, or Piper’s or Chan’s, or checked out our websites or blogs.
 I think he knows Piper casually at least, but he didn’t know Platt until the Elephant Room.
-I know if he’s met Chan, but he certainly hasn’t met me.
+I don't know if he’s met Chan, but he certainly hasn’t met me.
 I believe if he had looked or read, he wouldn’t see anything that questions the goodness of creation or which elevates or calls people to poverty.
 On the contrary, what I’ve written, and read from the other men, celebrates the goodness of God’s creation and attempts to help people get out of poverty.
 We also call upon people to be generous givers, and to embrace lifestyles that free up money to invest in helping others and furthering the progress of the gospel.